NVPI

-NVPI (Nederlandse Vereniging van Producenten en Importeurs van beeld - en geluidsdragers) (The Dutch Association of Producers and Importers of image- and sound-carriers) is the Dutch trade association of the entertainment industry.
-The NVPI represents most of the Dutch record companies, video distributors and game-software distributors.
+NVPI (Nederlandse Vereniging van Producenten en Importeurs van beeld- en geluidsdragers) (The Dutch Association of Producers and Importers of image- and sound-carriers) is the Dutch trade association of the entertainment industry.
+The NVPI represents most of the Dutch record companies, video distributors, and game-software distributors.

 History

-The NVPI is found in 1973 as a representative of the record companies in the Netherlands.
-In 1983 video film distributors were included in the association and in 1996 the producers of entertainment software.
-Every division has got its own board.
+The NVPI is found in 1973 as a representative of the record-companies in the Netherlands.
+In 1983 video-film distributors were included in the association and in 1996 the producers of entertainment software.
+Every division has its own board.
 The three divisions form a federation.
 The NVPI represents both major and small independent producers.
 The (board) structure guarantees influence by every included company.

-The NVPI represents (looked at the total volume of trade) approximately 85% of the record companies, 80% of the video film companies and 50% of the entertainment software.
-NVPI is included with the international organization IFPI (International Federation of the Phonographic Industry), IVF (International Video Federation) and the ISFE (Interactive Software Federation Europe).
+The NVPI represents (looked at the total volume of trade) approximately 85% of the record companies, 80% of the video-film companies, and 50% of the entertainment software.
+NVPI is included with the international organization IFPI (International Federation of the Phonographic Industry), IVF (International Video Federation), and the ISFE (Interactive Software Federation Europe).